 A Simple Idea with Global Appeal

-Our project, partnered with Mi Familia Vota, went wildly viral, with coverage in New York Times, ABC and CBS News, Fox News, Reuters, Washington Post, Texas Monthly, Houston Chronicle, and many more, and international press from Times of India, French news journal Kobini, Australian Broadcasting Corp, Voice of America and others.
+Our project, partnered with Mi Familia Vota, went wildly viral, with coverage in New York Times, ABC and CBS News, NPR, Fox News, Reuters, Washington Post, Texas Monthly, Houston Chronicle, and many more, and international press from Times of India, French news journal Kobini, Australian Broadcasting Corp, Voice of America, and others.
 Registrations poured in.
-Ultimately nearly 324,000 new voters registered—breaking all Texas and Harris County records—with Hispanic surnames counting for 76% of the increase.
+Ultimately nearly 324,000 new voters registered—breaking Texas and Harris County records—with Hispanic surnames accounting for 76% of the increase.

 NPR news wrote that taco trucks “now straddle the worlds of political symbol and internet meme”.
 And guess what: they're still a great place to get lunch!

 Find our “Taco Trucks on Every Corner” project in the newly-released Social Science/Law textbook, Keeping the Republic, by Barbour & Wright.
 The book’s stated aim, “teaching students to think critically about American politics—exploring who gets what, and how, and the twin themes of power and citizenship”, is one we wholeheartedly support.